 At the conference, the artificial intelligence and machine learning communities will gather to discuss how to best learn meaningful and useful representations of data to application areas such as vision, speech, audio and natural language processing.
 Topics at this conference include deep learning and feature learning, metric learning, kernel learning, compositional models, non-linear structured prediction, and issues regarding non-convex optimization.

 Descriptions explaining some of this research and a complete list of papers are below.
-Additional information can be found here.

 Authors: J. Weston, A. Bordes, S. Chopra, A. M. Rush, B. van Merriënboer, A.